Kurento/kurento/kurento-repository/kurento-repository-server/README.md

 kurento-repository-server
 =========================

+> :warning: **Warning**
+>
+> This module is not actively maintained.
+>
+> All content here is available for legacy reasons, but no support is provided at all, and you'll be on your own if you decide to use it.

 The server module of Kurento Repository is a [Spring Boot][SpringBoot] application which exposes the configured media repository through an easy-to-use Http REST API.

 This module can also be integrated into existing applications instead of a standalone execution.
 The application will have access to a Java API which wraps around the repository internal library.

 There is a Kurento Java [tutorial application][helloworld-repository] that employs a running instance of this server to record and play media over HTTP using the capabilities of the Kurento Media Server.

 Table of Contents